nicholasklick/whisk/README.markdown

     Operations to perform after setup or deployment are specified as rake tasks.

-  - You can do *local* deployments, by this I mean you can use whiskey\_disk to deploy fully running instances of your application to the same machine you're developing on.
+  - You can do *local* deployments, by this I mean you can use whisk\_deploy to deploy fully running instances of your application to the same machine you're developing on.
 This turns out to be surprisingly handy (well, I was surprised).  *NOTE*:  be sure to set your deploy_to to a place other than the